osmlab/mapbox-studio-humanitarian-print.tm2/readme.md

 Style mapID: **kll.ptthjjor**
 Source mapID: **kll.ewomvx6r**

+## Background

+This style was created as part of the [2015 Nepal Earthquake response](http://wiki.openstreetmap.org/wiki/2015_Nepal_earthquake).
+You can find maps ready to print based on this style on [Kathmandu Living Labs' Quake Maps page](to http://kathmandulivinglabs.github.io/quake-maps/).

 ## Studio files

 This stylesheet can be used in Mapbox Studio, [following these instructions](https://www.mapbox.com/help/github-style/)